JonathanMEdwards/subtext10/doc/language.md

 check selected() =? 'foo'
 check after() =? 'bar'
 ```
-The input to a matching function can be a string or a selection in a string — if it is a selection then matching is done against the **after** part.
+The input to a matching function can be text or a selection in a text — if it is a selection then matching is done against the **after** part.
 In that way a sequence of matches will look for a sequence of patterns:
 ```
 'foobar' match? 'foo'
 check selected() =? 'foo'